12 Jul Transformational Lessons I Learned From Coach Glenn Pendlay

 The topics will be in the order of the notes taken from my journal.

-He started his lecture by providing a fascinating overview of the history of the sport of weightlifting, but I won’t cover that here.
+He started his lecture by providing a fascinating overview of the history of the sport of weightlifting, but I won’t digress into that.

 “The back squat seems to have the most correlation to Olympic Weightlifting strength and power.
 Not the powerlifting squat, but a full, deep squat.”